newville/wxmplot/doc/examples.rst

 Using `set_data_generator` for user-controlled, dynamic plotting
 ---------------------------------------------------------------------

-There are two examples use :func:`set_data_generator` to specify how to update a plot from a user-supplied function.
-As seen in the two examples, the function definied can either return data to update the data or use a Python geneator to yiel the data.
-In both cases, you first create a plot, and then set the function for that plot window to call to grab new data.
-The plot window will call the function you pass in periodically, with a time (in milliseconds) given by the `polltime` argument.
+There are three examples that use :func:`set_data_generator` to specify how to update a plot from a user-supplied function.
+As seen in these examples, the function definied can either return data to update the data, or it can use a Python geneator to yield the data.
+In both cases, you first create a plot (it can be empty), and then set the function for that plot window to call to grab new data.
+The plot window will then periodically call the function you supply, with a time interval (in milliseconds) given by the `polltime` argument.
 With a simple function, it might look like

 .. literalinclude:: ../examples/scope_mode_function.py

+This will generate a continuously updating plot adding data as it goes:

+.. video:: _static/scope_mode_function.mp4
+   :alt: capture of images generated from scope_mode_function.py
+   :muted:

 As a second example, this time using a generator, you might do something like this: